 Tragedy starts when the whitemen interfere in the society.
 It is too late when Okonkwo returns to his home.
 Numbers of people have already accepted colonialism.
 He resists but it is in vain.
 As the customs of Igbo society were entirely interlinked with the religion and whitemen entered there with a new religion; therefore, it was impossible to take the christianity alongside their own beliefs.
 Moreover, believing on christianiy was meant to accept that their forefathers told them lies.
 As a Result, Igbo society’s culture faded day by day.
 It also caused chaos among them.
 Brother went against brother and father against son.
 It is evident from the relationship between Okonkwo and his son in the third part of the play.

 Chinua Achebe was against colonialism.
-It is, therefore, he tried his best to present an anti-colonial ideology in his books.
+It is, therefore, he tried his best to present an anti-colonial ideology in his book along with other themes of Things Fall Apart .
 Some of the critics, however, are of the view that Chinua Achebe was not against colonialism but against the conduct of whitemen towards the African people.
 They further argue that in his novel, he does not talk about the social issues but about the nostalgic customs under which every African lived once.
-Indeed, there is no doubt that Things Fall Apart is a postcolonial novel but it can also never be ignored that Chinua Achebe laments on the customs and lifestyle that was entirely changed due to the interference of whitemen in Igbo society.
+Indeed, there is no doubt that Things Fall Apart is a postcolonial novel and colonialism is its major theme but it can also never be ignored that Chinua Achebe laments on the customs and lifestyle that were entirely changed due to the interference of whitemen in Igbo society.

 Definition of postcolonial literature is not the literature that was written after colonialism but the literature that deals with it.
 Every novel in which the writer talks about the effects of colonialism should be called a postcolonial novel.
-In view of the definition, we can safely say that Chinua Achebe elucidated impacts of imperialism on his society, hence, his novel Things Fall Apart definitely falls in the category of postcolonial literature.
+In view of the definition, we can safely say that Chinua Achebe elucidates impacts of colonialism on his society, hence, his novel Things Fall Apart definitely interpret this theme due to which it falls in the category of postcolonial literature.